Yakushima: Settlements

-Major settlements of the island, composing Yakushima Municipality, are the port towns of Anbo and Miyanoura.
-Between them is located Yakushima Airport.
-Other settlements are the coastal villages of Hiranai, Kuriobashi, Nagata, Okonotaki and the abandoned forest village of Kosugidani.
-Among the localities, there are the gorges of Shiratani Unsui, Arakawa, Yakushima Airport, Kigensugi and Yakusugi.
+Major settlements of the island, which make up Yakushima municipality, are the port towns of Anbō and Miyanoura; between them is located Yakushima Airport.
+Other settlements are the coastal villages of Onoaida, Hirauchi, Kurio, Nagata, and the abandoned forest village of Kosugidani.

 History

 Yakushima has been settled since at least the Jōmon period.
-It was first mentioned in written documents of the Chinese Sui dynasty of the 6th century, and in the Japanese Shoku Nihongi in an entry dated 702 CE.
-It formed part of ancient Tane Province.
-It was often mentioned in the diaries of travelers between Tang dynasty China and Nara period Japan.
+It was first mentioned in written documents of the Chinese Sui dynasty of the 6th century.
+In 601, the Chinese sent an expedition to the "Country of Liukiu" (流求國).
+They noted that the people were small but pugnacious.
+They could not understand the local language, however, and returned to China.
+In 607, they sent another expedition to trade and brought back one of the islanders.

+In the ancient Japanese history text Shoku Nihongi, in an entry dated 702 CE, it is said that Yakushima formed part of ancient Tane Province.

 During the Edo period, Yakushima was ruled by the Shimazu clan of the Satsuma Domain and was considered part of Ōsumi Province.
 Following the Meiji restoration, the island has been administered as part of Kagoshima Prefecture.

-In 2017, Yakushima was struck by Typhoon Noru causing one death.
+In 2017, Yakushima was struck by Typhoon Noru, causing one death.

+In November 2023, a United States Air Force V-22 Osprey crashed off the coast of Yakushima, killing seven crew members, with one crewmember going missing.

 Demographics and economics

-The population of Yakushima reached a peak in 1960 with 24,010 inhabitants.
-It thereafter declined until about 1995, but has subsequently stabilized at just over 13,000 inhabitants.
+The population of Yakushima reached a peak in 1960, with 24,010 inhabitants.
+It thereafter declined until about 1995 but has subsequently stabilized at 12,053 inhabitants as of 2020.

 Traditionally, the economic mainstays of the population were forestry and the export of wood products (principally cedar roof shingles), and commercial fishing.
 Cultivation of oranges and tea, the distilling of shōchū, and tourism are now the main sources of income.

 Flora and fauna

 Yakushima contains one of the largest tracts of existing Nansei Islands subtropical evergreen forests, an endangered habitat ecoregion.
-The only large animals indigenous to the island are red-bottomed macaques (Yakushima macaque) and a variety of sika deer (yakushika).
-The Japanese raccoon dog is also a common animal, but is not native to the island.
+The only large animals indigenous to the island are Yakushima macaques and a variety of sika deer.
+The Japanese raccoon dog is also a common animal but is not native to the island.
 Japanese weasels (Mustela itatsi) may also be seen from time to time.
 The island is a spawning ground for migratory loggerhead turtles, and dolphins are to be found offshore.
 The coastal areas have coral reefs in places, although to a much lesser extent than are found farther south in the islands of Okinawa.
-The island, along with neighbouring Tanegashima, has been recognised as an Important Bird Area (IBA) by BirdLife International because they support populations of Japanese wood pigeons, Ryukyu green pigeons and Ryukyu robins.
+Yakushima, along with neighbouring Tanegashima, has been recognised as an Important Bird Area by BirdLife International, because they support populations of Japanese wood pigeons, Ryukyu green pigeons, and Ryukyu robins.